In a quiet valley in Jerusalem lies a village frozen in time.

-This is Lifta and it is one of the hundreds of Palestinian villages that were violently depopulated by Jewish militias who would become part of Israel's army and police forces following the establishment of the state in 1948 in what is known by Palestinians as the Nakba, or catastrophe.
+This is Lifta and it is one of the hundreds of Palestinian villages that were violently depopulated by Jewish militias, who would become part of Israel's army and police forces following the establishment of the state in 1948 in what is known by Palestinians as the Nakba, or catastrophe.

-Situated less than 5km west of Sheikh Jarrah – the district in East Jerusalem that became a flashpoint for protests and violence last month as 12 Palestinian families battle eviction – Lifta has since moved into the media spotlight as advocacy groups seek to prevent planned Israeli developments that threaten to erase history.
+Situated less than 5km west of Sheikh Jarrah — the district in East Jerusalem that became the site of protests and violence from 2021 as 12 Palestinian families battled eviction — Lifta since moved into the media spotlight as advocacy groups sought to prevent planned Israeli developments that threaten to erase history.